 Paste or type the code above in a new file with name hello-world-dep.agda.
-Load the file (in Emacs C-c C-l).
+Load the file (in Emacs C-c C-1).
 This also saves the file.
-If the agda source code was loaded correctly, you should see that the code is highlighted and see a message All done.
+If the agda source code was loaded correctly, you should see that the code is highlighted and see a message \All done\.